hendrasheed/MonsterCarePlus/README.md

 # MonsterCarePlus
-Prototype of an Application made for a Human-Computer Interaction Class.
+In my Human-Computer Interaction Class, we were tasked with designing and creating a prototype of a health application.
+My team created Monster Care+.

+A video explanation of our idea and implementation can be found at: https://youtu.be/rgI9ywlhiAg

+Within this repository, a video walkthrough of the prototype is included, as well as a file of our third milestone which contains screenshots of the application and short descriptions of each feature.

-Link to website created for the project: https://teamosasun.weebly.com/
+For more information on each step in our process, here is a link to the website we created for the project: https://teamosasun.weebly.com/

-Clicking on the link for "Milestone 3" will show screenshots of the design.

-The other milestones show other steps taken to create the prototype, including stakeholder analysis, throwaway prototyping steps, and user testing.
+The milestones show steps taken to create the prototype, including stakeholder analysis, throwaway prototyping steps, and user testing.